-When the market for VIX futures contracts is in contango, the price of VIX futures contracts will decrease as the contracts move nearer to maturity.
+When the market for VIX futures contracts is in contango, excluding other considerations, the price of VIX futures contracts will decrease as the contracts move nearer to maturity.
 Under these market conditions, the price return of each VIX futures contract that composes the synthetic long position generally will be negative, and the roll return generally will also be negative.
 Therefore, under these market conditions, and if the synthetic short position is not activated, generally, we expect the level of the Index and therefore the value of the notes to decline.
 Conversely, under these market conditions, when the synthetic short position is activated, although the price return of each VIX futures contract that composes the synthetic short position generally will also be negative, because this is a synthetic short position, the negative price return of the relevant VIX futures contracts will generate a positive return for the synthetic short position.
 In addition, the roll return generally will also be positive.
 Therefore, generally under these market conditions, the synthetic short position, when activated, will generate a positive return.
 However, recall that, for a long-short index, the absolute performance of each synthetic position is irrelevant and only the relative performance of the two synthetic positions matters.
-Accordingly, under these market conditions, when the synthetic short position is activated, generally, we expect the level of the Index and therefore the value of the notes to decline if the positive return from the synthetic short position is not sufficient to offset the negative return from the synthetic long position.
+Accordingly, under these market conditions, when the synthetic short position is irrelevant and synthetic short position is not sufficient to offset the negative return from the synthetic long position.

-When the market for VIX futures contracts is in backwardation, the price of VIX futures contracts will increase as the contracts move nearer to maturity.
+When the market for VIX futures contracts is in backwardation, excluding other considerations, the price of VIX futures contracts will increase as the contracts move nearer to maturity.
 Under these market conditions, the price return of each VIX futures contract that composes the synthetic long position generally will be positive, and the roll return generally will also be positive.
 Therefore, under these market conditions and if the synthetic short position is not activated, generally, we expect the level of the Index and therefore the value of the notes to increase.
-Conversely, under these market conditions, when the synthetic short position is activated, although the price return of each VIX futures contract that composes the synthetic short position generally will also be positive, because this is a synthetic short position, the positive price return of the relevant VIX futures contracts will generate a negative return for the synthetic short position.
-In addition, the roll return generally will also be negative.
-Therefore, generally under these market conditions, the synthetic short position, when activated, will generate a negative return.
+Conversely, under these market conditions, when the synthetic short position is activated, although the price return of each VIX futures contract that composes the synthetic short position generally will also be positive, because this is a synthetic short position, the positive price return of the relevant VIX futures contracts will generate a negative return for the synthetic short position, when activated, will generate a negative return.
 However, when the synthetic short position is activated, only the relative performance of the two synthetic positions matter.
 Accordingly, under these market conditions, when the synthetic short position is activated, generally, we expect the level of the Index and therefore the value of the notes to decline if the positive return from the synthetic long position is not sufficient to offset the negative return from the synthetic short position.